opensearch-project/data-prepper/data-prepper-plugins/grok-prepper/README.md

 ## Configuration
 * `match` (Optional): A `Map<String, List<String>>` that specifies which keys of a Record to match which patterns against.
 Default value is `{}`

-This example match configuration will check logs for a `message` key, and if it exists, will match the value in this `message` key first against the `SYSLOGBASE` pattern, and then against the `COMMONAPACHELOG` pattern.
+The following example match configuration will check logs for a `message` key, and if it exists, will match the value in this `message` key first against the `SYSLOGBASE` pattern, and then against the `COMMONAPACHELOG` pattern.
 It will then check logs for a `timestamp` key, and if it exists, will attempt to match the value in this `timestamp` key against the `TIMESTAMP_ISO8601` pattern.
 Note that by default, matching will be done until there is a successful match.
 So if there is a successful match against the value in the `message` key for a pattern of `SYSLOGBASE`, no attempted matching will be done for either the `COMMONAPACHELOG` or `TIMESTAMP_ISO8601` pattern.
 If you would like to match logs against every pattern in `match` no matter what, then see [break_on_match](#break_on_match).
 ```yaml
 prepper:
   - grok: